-Take the ultimate Arctic summer adventure with Naturalist Journeys to see and photograph some of the Arctic’s most iconic birds and mammals.
+Embark on ultimate Arctic summer adventure with Naturalist Journeys to see and photograph some of the Arctic’s most iconic birds and mammals.
 Observe some of the 60,000 Beluga Whales that fill Hudson Bay to feed on schools of Caplin, Arctic Char, and Brook Trout.
 Experience the sight of Polar Bear swimming in the open ice and cavorting on the rocky shoreline.
 Explore and witness the burst of life that occurs with the short Arctic summer, as areas of tundra and boreal wetland become avian nurseries for Red-throated and Pacific Loon, Smith’s and Lapland Longspur, Whimbrel and Hudsonian Godwit, Parasitic Jaeger and Arctic Tern, and so many more!
 You are sure to be amazed at the wondrous natural world of the subarctic north.

-We make time for cultural experiences as well, with a full day exploring Winnipeg.
+We are sure to make time for cultural experiences as well, with a full day exploring Winnipeg.
 Known as the “Gateway to the West,” Winnipeg has always played a major role as a central gathering place for transportation and commerce.
 We stay at a hotel near The Forks, a historic site in downtown Winnipeg which highlights the city’s historical position as a place where people gather–indigenous peoples, European fur traders, Scottish settlers, railway pioneers, and more.
 We also visit FortWhyte Alive, a large urban park with over 640 acres of prairie, wetland, and forest habitats that was once a clay mine and cement factory.

-An exciting exploration at any season, Churchill in summer is easy to navigate, especially based in our unique and eco-friendly accommodations, the Lazy Bear Lodge (the most modern facility in town).
+An exciting exploration at any season, Churchill during summer is easy to navigate, especially based in our unique and eco-friendly accommodations, the Lazy Bear Lodge (the most modern facility in town).
 Comfortable, hand-built log furnishings, a blend of delicious indigenous foods and more classic fare, and a central location right in town create a cozy and relaxing setting.

 - Tour Winnipeg’s FortWhyte Alive, an environmental and education center sitting right on the Mississippi flyway for migratory birds